cchurch/api-docs/source/includes/_api_account.md

 contact_postal_code		                | string      	| Zip/postal code of primary contact for account
 contact_country			                  | string      	| Country code of primary contact for account timezone				                      | string        | Timezone of the account.
 Defaults to 'US/Pacific'.
 Possible values: 'US/Alaska' or 'US/Arizona' or 'US/Central' or 'US/Eastern' or 'US/Hawaii' or 'America/Anchorage' or 'UTC'
 status					                      | array[string] | Account status.
-This can only be edited by superusers and account superusers of the parent/owner account. 'realm_root' can only be set by superusers access_restriction		                | array[string] | Array of strings containing access restrictions.
+This can only be edited by superusers and account superusers from the parent/owner account. 'realm_root' can only be set by superusers access_restriction		                | array[string] | Array of strings containing access restrictions.
 Possible values: 'enable_mobile' = If present this account has access to mobile clients. 'enable_ip_restrictions' = if present, and if 'allowable_ip_address_range' has been specified, limits logins to the address ranges specified allowable_ip_address_range            | array[string] | Each entry in the array specifies one address range.
 Entries use the ‘/’ format.
 For example, to limit access to 192.168.123.0-192.168.123.255, the entry would be 192.168.123.0/24.
 If no entries are present, 0.0.0.0/0 is implied
 session_duration		                  | int      		  | Session duration in minutes.
 Session duration of 0 means 'stay logged in forever'